World Bank to support OAuGF’s drive on accountability, transparency - Nigeria Today

 World Bank to support OAuGF’s drive on accountability, transparency

-Dr. Edward Olowo-Okere, Director, Governance Global Practice of the Bank, stated this when he paid a courtesy visit to the Auditor-General for the Federation, Mr. Anthony Mkpe Ayine, at the Audit House, audit institution’s headquarters in Abuja.
+Dr. Edward Olowo-Okere, Director, Governance Global Practice of the Bank stated this when he paid a courtesy visit to the Auditor-General for the Federation, Mr. Anthony Mkpe Ayine at the Audit House, the Supreme Audit Institution’s headquarters in Abuja.

 “We want to support the accountability process so that the public accounts are completed on time; that the audit is completed on time and laid before parliament and parliament also does their own part of reviewing the audited account and take action on time, also with the Executive arm responding on time on the recommendations that have been made by the Public Accounts Committee, to complete the accountability circle,” he stated.

-Responding, Mr. Ayine thanked the World Bank for its support over the years, while listing a number of challenges which he implored the bank for further assistance.
+Responding, the Auditor-General for the Federation, Mr. Ayine thanked the World Bank for its support over the years; he however listed a number of challenges which he implored the bank for further assistance.

 Specifically, Mr. Ayine stated that “as the foremost Audit Institution working and helping the country in transparency and accountability we need to reposition ourselves effectively so that we can discharge the mandate that we have.”

-“So if we have support from you in this area we will also appreciate it; because for now, we lack that administrative and financial autonomy as a Supreme Audit Institution.”
+“So if we have support from you in this area we will also appreciate it; because for now, we lack that administrative and financial autonomy as a Supreme Audit Institution,” he told the World Bank team.

+For instance, he lamented that due to low remuneration for personnel of the OAuGF, the office is unable to attract more quality hands in a competitive labour market.
+He stated:

-He stated: “Our remuneration is tied to the Civil Service structure; as such it makes things difficult to attract the kind of good hands we should have.
-And if this Audit Bill is passed we will have the necessary structure on ground that we can be taken out from the Public Service structure.”
+“Our remuneration is tied to the Civil Service structure; as such it makes things difficult to attract the kind of good hands we should have.
+And if this Audit Bill is passed we will have the necessary structure on ground that we can be taken out from the Public Service structure.
+And, this will help us a great deal,” he told his guests from the World Bank.

 Do you something awesome to share with the world?
 Click here to share